Staying nimble when nothing went as planned.

 Where the heck do we start?

 You’d think the previous Friday would have been the unlucky day.
 Not so much.
 It started out innocent enough.
 Check emails.
 Do traffic.
-Get shit done.
+Get stuff done.
 JK on that last part.
 Say hello to Monday the 16th, Friday the 13th’s big sister.

 First, our designer’s computer stopped working.
 This is a pristine Mac.
 Except Monday.
 Instead of playing nice, it was trying to sync with Dropbox and taking up ALL the storage on the gazillion terabyte machine.
 Cue Adobe’s exit.
 Meanwhile, an ND filter we were waiting on never arrived, and when we finally got our hands on it, there was a scratch across the entire surface.